💡 Quick Answer

 10. Faulty Or Expired Film Pack

 Film does not last forever.
-If you use expired film or a damaged pack, the camera may blink and refuse to work.
+If you use expired film or a damaged pack, the camera may blink and refuse to work.- What happens?
+The light blinks, and the camera may make strange sounds but not eject anything.

 - How to fix it?
 Remove the film pack and check the expiration date.
 If expired or damaged, use a fresh pack.